Skip to Main Content

 The bottom line

-If you’re offered a 0 percent promotional APR on balance transfers for a new or existing HSBC card, transferring higher-interest debt may be worth it.
+If you’re offered a 0 percent introductory APR on balance transfers for a new or existing HSBC card, transferring higher-interest debt may be worth it.
 Promotional offers for balance transfers are a great way to consolidate debt without the stress of paying added interest.
 The key, though, is to remember to use your card wisely and to draft a plan to pay off your transferred debt before your card’s 0 percent promotional APR offer expires.

-However, if you’re not offered a 0 percent APR offer with HSBC, it would be better to transfer a balance to a card that does provide an intro offer.
-The top balance transfer cards typically provide longer intro periods (up to 21 months) to pay off balances interest-free, and many of them include lower transfer fees of 3 percent.
-Before transferring a balance, be sure to compare card offerings to make sure you’re getting a balance transfer offer that works best for you.
+However, if you’re not offered a 0 percent APR offer with HSBC, it would be better to transfer a balance to a card that provides an intro offer.
+The top balance transfer cards typically come with longer intro periods (up to 21 months) to pay off balances interest-free.
+Some of them even come with lower transfer fees, including cards that have no balance transfer fee at all.